grandrea/Alphafold-analysis/README.md

 #### Split AlphaFold 2.x and 3.x models by confidence.

+This is a good remedy for AF3 "hallucinating" helices from disordered regions- it essentially removes from the model all low confidence regions.
 Works on both pdb and cif files.

 Run with